VandanTank/Credit-Risk-Survival-Modeling/README.md

 ### 2. Model Interpretability (The "Why")

-Using **SHAP (SHapley Additive exPlanations)**, we opened the model's "black box" to confirm its logic.
+Using **SHAP (SHapley Additive exPlanations)**, I opened the model's "black box" to confirm its logic.

 | Rank | Feature | Interpretation |
 | :---: | :--- | :--- |